Azure/azure-iot-sdk-node/readme.md

 # Components

+The Azure IoT Node.js SDK enables developers to create IoT solutions written in Node.js for the Azure IoT platform.
+It is composed of the following client libraries:

 * **Device Client Library**: to connect devices to Azure IoT Hub.
 [API Reference][node-api-device-reference]
 * **Service Client Library**: enables developing back-end applications making use of Azure IoT Hub.
 [API Reference][node-api-service-reference]
 * **Provisioning Device Client Library**: to connect devices to the Azure IoT Provisioning Service.
 [API Reference][node-api-prov-device-reference]